 - 3. The limitation on the size of a structure as contained in 4100 shall not apply. - 4.
-Off street parking and loading shall be provided in accordance with Section 8200 except that the parking standards for mixed residential and commercial use within the same building shall be as follows:
+Parking and loading shall be provided in accordance with Section 8200 except that the parking standards for mixed residential and commercial use within the same building shall be as follows: